The Brady Bunch Movie-1995

 Grade: B+

-Loving Vincent (2017) is a highly unique animated feature that is quite the artistic experience and vastly different from any typical film of this genre.
+Loving Vincent (2017) is a unique animated feature that is quite the artistic experience and vastly different from any typical film of this genre.

 Still, the film is to be celebrated for its progressive and edgy nature.

-Cleverly, the actors starring in the vehicle simply act while they are subsequently drawn so that the viewer can imagine the action as if it were a standard film since the drawings mirror the actors involved.
+Cleverly, the actors starring in the vehicle act while they are subsequently drawn so that the viewer can imagine the action as if it were a standard film since the drawings mirror the actors involved.

 The action begins one year following tortured artist, Vincent van Gogh’s, tragic suicide.
 Postman Joseph Roulin asks his son Armand to deliver Van Gogh’s last letter to his brother, Theo.

-Suspicion surrounds the artist’s death as mere weeks earlier his mood was calm and level-headed making his death cause for alarm.
+Suspicion surrounds the artist’s death as mere weeks earlier his mood was calm and level-headed, making his death cause for alarm.
 From this point, Armand traverses throughout France to spend time with those who had dealings with Van Gogh during the last days of his life.

 From a story perspective, Loving Vincent is a compelling piece as mystery and suspicion are cast around the actual death of the artist.
-This is not so much a whodunit as we know of the resulting suicide, however, the film certainly casts some doubt about the why of that fateful night.
+This is not so much a whodunit as we know of the resulting suicide, however, the film casts some doubt about the why of that fateful night.

-By creating a visual masterpiece of cinematic beauty, Loving Vincent is a feast for the eyes.
-Unknown if the story is true to form or whether facts are embellished, the film succeeds as a work of art and a good glimpse into the life of one of the world’s most beloved and tortured artists.
+Although it is unclear whether the story is true to form or whether facts are embellished, the film succeeds as a work of art and provides a good glimpse into the life of one of the world’s most beloved and tortured artists.

 Oscar Nominations: Best Animated Feature Film